Certificate of Lawful Development Appeal Decisions by category of

 E.3:

-·See entries under
+· See entries under

 separate heading “A side elevation of the original dwellinghouse”.

-·An illustration of how to apply
+An illustration of how to apply

-this limitation is provided in the“DCLG - Permitted development for householders - Technical
+“DCLG - Permitted development for householders - Technical

-This illustration confirms that for most houses, where the side elevations are parallel to the side boundaries,
+where the side elevations are parallel to the side boundaries, Class E, part E.3 only prevents outbuildings

-the side wall of the house and the side boundary.
-In other words, this
+from being within the area that is directly in between the side wall of the house and the side boundary.
+In

-considering the imaginary line of the side wall when extended forwards and rearwards.
-However, it should be noted that where the side elevations are not parallel to
+covered if considering the imaginary line of the side wall when extended forwards and rearwards.
+However, it should

-to the side wall or perpendicular to the side boundary.
+question of whether the straight line should be drawn perpendicular to the side wall or perpendicular to the side

-·Class E, part E.3 only
+Class E, part E.3 only

 prevents outbuildings from being within the area that is directly in between the side wall of the

 house and the side boundary.
-In other words, this limitation
+In other words, this limitation does not prevent outbuildings from being

-does not prevent outbuildings from being within the additional area that can be covered if considering
+within the additional area that can be covered if considering the imaginary line of the side wall when

-the imaginary line of the side wall when extended forwards and rearwards.
+extended forwards and rearwards.
 [Source: “DCLG -

 Permitted development for householders - Technical guidance” (August